simon-shd/libltc-napi-limited/README.md

 `decodeStream` expects an audio buffer in (from a Stream, such as the `naudiodon` module outputs), and returns an array of timecode strings.
 The size of the array will vary depending on the length of the buffer that is input.

+Note that it returns the results of the conversion (from audio buffer to timecode string) after the full buffer is converted - i.e. the first timecode string in the array will be delayed by at least array.length frames of LTC.

 ```js
 const libltc = require('libltc-napi-limited');
 const portAudio = require('naudiodon');